utkarshmangal/Fake-PAN-Card-Detection/readme.md

 # Image Tampering Detection using Python

-This repository contains a Jupyter Notebook (`image_tampering_detection.ipynb`) that demonstrates a step-by-step process for detecting image tampering using Python.
+I have created this repository for detecting image tampering using Python.
 The notebook covers the following key steps:

 1. **Image Import and Preprocessing**: Images provided by the user are imported and their size and format are checked.
 The images are then converted to grayscale for further processing.